AerospaceNU/stm32-avionics/README.md

 **Note:** you must have git installed.
 You can install git bash [here](https://gitforwindows.org/).

 Next, open STM32 Cube IDE.
 If you do not have Cube you can install it from this [link](https://www.st.com/en/development-tools/stm32cubeide.html).
+Please download version 1.3.0 for compatibility with our code.
 The default installation options should work.

 When opening the IDE, you can use the default workspace.
 Using the cloned directory may cause problems.